godeep/pod/README.md

 import "github.com/squiidz/pod"

 func main() {
-	// Create a new Pod instance, and set some Global Middleware po := pod.NewPod(GlobalMiddleWare)
+	// Create a new Pod instance, and set some Global Middleware.
+	// NewPod() return a PodFunc which can be use to wrap your handler
+	// with your Global middleware.
+PodFunc are use the same way as http.HandlerFunc. po := pod.NewPod(GlobalMiddleWare)

 	// Wrap your global middleware with your handler http.Handle("/home", po(YourHandler))

-	// And add some middleware on precise handler http.Handle("/", po(YourOtherHandler).Add(OtherMiddle))
+	// Add some middleware on a specific handler.
+	// po which is a PodFunc type have a method Add() to insert
+	// middleware on a specific handler.
+	http.Handle("/", po(YourOtherHandler).Add(OtherMiddle))

 	// Start Listening